-Federal advisory board votes to drop controversial for-profit-college accreditor
+Federal advisory board votes to drop controversial for-profit college accreditor

 ACICS President Michelle Edwards vigorously defended the council during the hearing.
 She accused the Education Department of holding the council to subjective standards and being influenced by “activist groups” with a grudge against for-profit schools.

-The council gained notoriety for allowing for-profit chains Corinthian Colleges and ITT Technical Institute to remain accredited despite widespread findings of fraud.
+The council gained notoriety for allowing for-profit school chains Corinthian Colleges and ITT Technical Institute to remain accredited despite widespread findings of fraud.
 The Obama administration revoked the council’s recognition in 2016 following the collapse of those chains.

 Two years later, then-Education Secretary Betsy DeVos reinstated the council over the objections of her staff, which found the accreditor in violation of dozens of standards.
 DeVos concluded the council could rectify its problems and had been unjustly cast out — an accusation bolstered by a watchdog report released this week.

 The Education Department’s inspector general on Wednesday said the Obama administration failed to consider all relevant information in its review of the council.
 The watchdog said political appointees interfered with career staff’s review of the council, but staff members said the effort had no bearing on their decision.
-But while the inspector general raised concerns about the process of the review, the office did not question the staff’s findings.
+While the inspector general raised concerns about the process of the review, the office did not question the staff’s findings.

-Still, Edwards of ACICS cited the watchdog’s report as evidence that the council has been unfairly targeted.
-Some members of the advisory board said the report was irrelevant to the matters at hand, while others said the department’s actions in 2016 cast a shadow on the council.
+Still, Edwards cited the watchdog’s report as evidence that the council has been unfairly targeted.
+Some members of the advisory board said the report was irrelevant to the matters at hand, while others said the Education Department’s actions in 2016 cast a shadow on the council.

 All the same, members who criticized the process under the Obama administration said the bigger issue was ensuring accreditors are held to higher standards and students are protected from unscrupulous actors.